En Kadamai: Cast

-Production

-En Kadamai was produced and directed by M. Natesan under Natesh Art Pictures.
-The story and dialogue were written by Ma.
-Ra.
-Cinematography was handled by R. Sampath, and editing by A. Murugesan.

 Soundtrack

 The soundtrack was composed by Viswanathan–Ramamoorthy (a duo consisting of M. S. Viswanathan and T. K. Ramamoorthy) with lyrics by Kannadasan.

 Release and reception

 En Kadamai was released on 13 March 1964, and distributed by Emgeeyaar Pictures.
 T. M. Ramachandran of Sport and Pastime panned the film, calling the music its "saving grace".
 Playing on the film's title, Kanthan of Kalki said, "Ayyo, ennai kodumai!"
 (Oh god, what an atrocity!).
 En Kadamai was a box-office bomb; while many speculated this was due to it releasing shortly after M. G. Ramachandran resigned from the Madras Legislative Council, Ramachandran himself did not think so.